 While some banana breads can be high fat and overly sweet, I have made some small changes to my banana bread recipe over the years to ensure that it is as healthy as I can get it without compromising the delicious texture and flavour of my favourite recipe!
 I am not claiming that this is super healthy though.
 It is still a dessert recipe and while I have tried to replace or reduce butter and sugar as best as I can, I have left them at a level that still produces a super moist and flavourful loaf.

 This recipe can be made with whole wheat or all purpose flour.
-I often make it with whole wheat pastry flour which is nice and soft and produces a light, loaf.
-I can’t detect a difference between a loaf made with white flour and the whole wheat pastry flour so go ahead and substitute the healthier option!
-You won’t be sacrificing taste or texture at all!
+I often make it with whole wheat pastry flour which is nice and soft (compared to regular whole wheat flour) and produces a light loaf.

 This recipe uses 1/2 cup of butter.
 I have tried to reduce the butter in the past, going as low as 1/3 cup of butter.
 There is a difference in flavour and I personally prefer leaving the butter at 1/2 cup.
 If you are willing to sacrifice a bit of flavour for health benefits, you can: